MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMReportingServicePoint.md

 ```

 ### -FolderName

-Specifies the name of the report folder on the report server.
+Specify the name of the report folder on the report server.

 ```yaml
 Type: String